dgroomes/java-foreign-function-and-memory-api-playground/README.md

   memory.
 Also, this is more interesting because strings are variable length, and we would engage different parts of the API.
   * DONE Enumerate classes and their fields and methods.
-  * IN PROGRESS Serialize and write fixed-width "class info" data.
+  * DONE Serialize and write fixed-width "class info" data.
 Write a truncated class name (16 bytes) instead of the hash and write the number of fields and number of methods.
 This keeps us in the easier territory of "fixed width" instead of "variable width" data but gets us much deeper into the FFM API.
 UPDATE: I'm committing this is in a semi-working state for now.
 I'm able to write and read a string (the class name) but with a defect.
 The output